Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Introduction

-Inferring 3D geometry from 2D images is a long-standing problem in robotics and computer vision.
+\IEEEPARstart{I}{nferring} 3D geometry from 2D images is a long-standing problem in robotics and computer vision.
 Depending on the specific use case, it is usually solved by Structure-from-Motion~\cite{schonberger2016structure} or Visual SLAM~\cite{davison2007monoslam, newcombe2011dtam, mur2015orb}.
 Underpinning these traditional pipelines is searching for correspondences~\cite{lowe2004distinctive,Bian2019Gms} across multiple images and triangulating them via epipolar geometry~\cite{Zhang1998,hartley2003multiple,bian2019bench} to obtain 3D points.
 Following the growth of deep learning-based approaches, Eigen~\etal~\cite{eigen2014depth} show that the depth map can be inferred from a single color image by a CNN, which is trained with the ground-truth depth supervisions captured by range sensors.
 Subsequently a series of supervised methods~\cite{liu2016learning, eigen2015predicting, chakrabarti2016depth, laina2016deeper, li2017two, fu2018deep, Yin2019enforcing} have been proposed and the accuracy of estimated depth is progressively improved.

 Based on epipolar geometry~\cite{Zhang1998,hartley2003multiple,bian2019bench}, learning depth without requiring the ground-truth supervision has been explored.
-Garg~\etal~\cite{garg2016unsupervised} show that the single-view depth CNN can be trained from stereo image pairs with known baseline via photometric loss.
+Garg~\etal~\cite{garg2016unsupervised} showed that the single-view depth CNN can be trained from stereo image pairs with known baseline via photometric loss.
 Zhou~\etal~\cite{zhou2017unsupervised} further explored the unsupervised framework and proposed to train the depth CNN from unlabelled videos.
-They additionally introduced a Pose CNN to estimate the relative camera pose between consecutive frames, and they still use photometric loss for supervision.
-Following that, a number of of unsupervised methods have been proposed, which can be categorised into stereo-based~\cite{godard2017unsupervised, zhan2018unsupervised, zhan2019self, watson2019self} and video-based~\cite{Wang2018CVPR, mahjourian2018unsupervised, yin2018geonet, zou2018df, ranjan2019cc, monodepth2, gordon2019depth, chen2019self, zhou2019unsupervised, bian2019depth}, according to the type of training data.
+They additionally introduced a Pose CNN to estimate the relative camera pose between consecutive frames, and the photometric loss remains as the main supervision signal.
+Following that, a number of of unsupervised methods have been proposed, which can be categorised into stereo-based~\cite{godard2017unsupervised, zhan2018unsupervised, zhan2019self, watson2019self} and video-based~\cite{Wang2018CVPR, mahjourian2018unsupervised, yin2018geonet, zou2018df, ranjan2019cc, monodepth2, gordon2019depth, chen2019self, bian2021ijcv}, according to the type of training data.
 Our work follows the latter paradigm, since unlabelled videos are easier to obtain in real-world scenarios.